intermezzOS/kernel/README.md

 This will:

-* Xargo builds libcore for our x86_64-unknown-intermezzos-gnu target
+* Build libcore for our x86_64-unknown-intermezzos-gnu target with Xargo
 * Build the Rust code with Cargo
 * Compile the bit of assembly needed to boot
 * Link it all together